kataw/kataw/test/__snapshot__/parser/expressions/classes/special_keys/gen/as_super_class_name/continue.md

 ✖ Identifier expected - start: 15, end: 24
 ✖ A 'continue' statement can only be used within an enclosing iteration statement. - start: 15, end: 24 ✖ Expression expected - start: 24, end: 26
-✖ A 'continue' statement can only jump to a label of an enclosing iteration statement. - start: 15, end: 26

 ```